idslme/IDSL.SUFA/README.md

 [![Dependencies](https://tinyverse.netlify.com/badge/IDSL.SUFA)](https://cran.r-project.org/package=IDSL.SUFA)
 <!-- badges: end -->

-A simplified version of the 'IDSL.UFA' package to calculate isotopic profiles and adduct formulas from molecular formulas with no dependency on other R packages for online tools.
+A simplified version of the [**IDSL.UFA**](https://github.com/idslme/IDSL.UFA) package to calculate isotopic profiles and adduct formulas from molecular formulas with no dependency on other R packages for online tools.
 The IDSL.SUFA package has functions to process user-defined adduct formulas.

 	install.packages("IDSL.SUFA")